In this section, you'll find all the information you need to visit the national parks of Tanzania on an independent

 The fee for the Ngorongoro Conservation Area is $70.80 per person per 24 hours, plus the vehicle fee as mentioned above.
 If you are planning to visit the Serengeti and are only in transit through the NCA, you still have to pay the NCA fee twice: on your way going to the Serengeti and on your way returning from the Serengeti.
 If you want to enter the crater for a game drive in the Ngorongoro crater, you have to pay the additional Crater Service Fee of $295 per vehicle each time you go down the crater.
 Read more about how much to budget for your Ngorongoro Safari drive in our Destination Guide, here.

 Selous is a private reserve and the largest game reserve in Africa.
-Conservation fees are $88.50 per person, vehicle entrance fee is 23,600 TSH and public campsites cost $35.40 per person/night.
+The entrance fee (conservation fee) is $88.50 per person, vehicle entrance fee is 23,600 TSH ($ 10), public campsites and/ or concession fee costs $35.40 per person/night, private campsite costs $ 59 / person / night.